foreman3/llm-tests/README.md

 After setting up the project, you can use the `DataPipeline` or `DataFrameProcessor` classes from `llm_pipeline.llm_methods` to process data through the LLM pipeline.
 Refer to the individual module documentation for more details on usage.

 ## Joust Game Example
-An additional example in `examples/joust_game` demonstrates a simple horizontal movement simulation inspired by the classic Joust game.
+An additional example in `examples/joust_game/joust.html` demonstrates a simple horizontal movement simulation implemented in JavaScript.
 The player's speed starts 30% faster than the enemy and decreases by 5% with each level.
 Both the player and enemy wrap around the screen horizontally, while enemies maintain their movement direction when wrapping.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.